mastercomfig/mastercomfig/docs/tf2/README.md

+---
+description: Learn more about various technical details in TF2 itself.
+...

 # TF2 Documentation

 mastercomfig is a project based upon learning more about the game, and using that knowledge to empower the community with an enhanced experience.